As of January 1st, 2025 we no longer participating with any major medical insurance plan.

 BACK TO HEALTH CHIROPRACTIC PATIENT PRIVACY NOTICE

 If you have out of network coverage, we will provide you with a "super bill" with the information required to submit your bills to your carrier to be reimbursed.
-We will assist you when possible.
+We will assist you, if possible.

 We continue to bill traditional Medicare Part B for you and accept payment from your carrier.
-You are responsible for all services that Medicare doesn't cover.
-Medicare only covers medically necessary spinal manipulation.
+You are responsible for all services Medicare doesn't cover.
+Medicare only covers "medically necessary" spinal manipulation.

 With a few exceptions, supportive and/or maintenance treatments, are not covered by insurance.